neelsmith/script/README.md

-# script
+# `script`

-Cross platform library for defining and validating compliane with writing systems
+Cross platform library for defining and validating compliance with writing systems